skiano/teamjam/README.md

 * Allow teams to use one computer or many.
 * People can user their own text editor.
 * Display the progress of the teams live in a browser.
-* Cost nothing
+* Cost nothing.

 ## Usage

-### 1. Create problems to solve
+### 1. Create a challenge

-Create a directory of “problem” files that export the following **required** properties:
+Create a directory of “problem” files that each export the following **required** properties:

 - `title` - The display name of the problem
 - `points` - How many points competitors get for solving the problem